-20.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through the school website.
+- 20.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through school website - 20.3 Child protection information will be stored separately from the pupil's school file.
+It will be stored and handled in line with the Data Protection Policy.